CloudLabsAI-Azure/FabConRTITutorial/Lab_Files/Exercise-3.md

     ![](media/image_task12_step07b.png)

-1. Copy the below code, paste it into the the Queryset, and **Run** it.
+1. Copy the below code, paste it into the Queryset, and **Run** it.

     ```kusto
     .execute database script <|